Damilola1200/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script replace all characters A and C from  input to Z and e respectively
+script that removes all letters c and C from input